This travel policy supersedes all previous versions.

 State Engagement Travel to ITRC Meetings

-Travel for ITRC designated state Points of Contact (POCs) to ITRC’s Spring and Fall Meetings will be reimbursed according to the ITRC Travel Policy.
+Travel for ITRC designated state Points of Contact (POCs) to ITRC’s Spring Meeting will be reimbursed according to the ITRC Travel Policy.
 If a POC can justify benefit in extending their participation at an ITRC meeting beyond the POC portion of the meeting, then a request must be made to the ITRC Board of Advisors State Engagement Coordinator (SEC) and approval obtained prior to finalizing travel arrangements.
 If due to illness, unforeseen scheduling conflicts, or emergency the POC cannot travel, a substitution by another representative from the POC’s state agency may be made, with approval by the SEC.
 Substitutions within one week of the event will not be allowed.
 The SEC will provide ITRC with a list of POCs who traveled to each ITRC meeting after the meeting or upon request by ITRC.

 ITRC Board of Advisors Travel to ITRC Meetings

-Travel for state or public/tribal stakeholder members of the ITRC Board of Advisors to ITRC’s Spring, Fall, and annual Board Meetings will be reimbursed according to the ITRC Travel Policy.
+Travel for state or public/tribal stakeholder members of the ITRC Board of Advisors to ITRC’s Spring and annual Board Meetings will be reimbursed according to the ITRC Travel Policy.
 Travel of ITRC Board of Advisors Members to ITRC’s Kick-Off Meeting will be reimbursed only for the Co-Chairs and the Team Leader Liaison.
 Other ITRC Board of Advisors state or public/tribal stakeholder members may be invited by the Team Leader Liaison to travel to the Kick-Off Meeting and have the travel reimbursed, upon consultation with the ITRC Director.

 Other Types of ITRC Travel